 To read the full proposal to make rural Oregon a part of Idaho, visit: greateridaho.org

 Move Oregon’s Border wrote: “Mike McCarter explained the greater Idaho concept in person to Lake County commissioners in February.
 The commissioners were concerned about the financial impact of switching states.
-So I did a study that showed that Idaho counties similar to Lake County got more money per person than Lake County did, even though in 2018 the average Idahoan paid $1753 less taxes than the average Oregonian (that’s for every adult or child, employed, retired or unemployed, and that was before Kate hiked taxes even higher).
-Here’s a summary of the study: www.facebook.com/groups/GreaterIdaho/permalink/489511161713479 I admit that that study just looks at the amount of money going to the county government from the state, not the amount of welfare going to individuals.
-If you are willing to have less welfare available in your county in return for the lower taxes and greater freedom of Idaho governance, let your county commissioners know!”
+So I did a study that showed that Idaho counties similar to Lake County got more money per person from their state government than Lake County did, even though in 2018 the average Idahoan paid $1722 less taxes than the average Oregonian (that’s for every adult or child, employed, retired or unemployed, and that was before Gov. Brown hiked taxes even higher).”

 Can you assure me that you will bring this to the County Board for a vote, and you will vote yes?